PhantomGamesDevelopment/TWM2/README.md

 * Cleaned up the player kill logic and moved all TWM2 specific damage and death functioning to a separate file
 * Addressed the bug preventing the challenges for reaching officer ranks from completing
 * Addressed a bug in which vehicle bosses were not recording damage from players to the boss system correctly
-* Weapon Balancing Pass
 * Grapple Hook
   * Slowed down the attacher projectile a bit, lowering the range
   * Grapple hook now requires 60% armor energy and consumes this when firing
   * There is now a 5 second cooldown when firing to prevent for quick escapes
 * Boss Balancing Pass
   * Lord Yvex
     * Health reduced to 40,000 (Was 50,000)